restorando/compass-retinator/README.md

 ### When I add some _spacing_ to my sprite the sprite position is not right

-Please keept in mind that if you are adding extra padding around the sprite item you will also need to tell Compass to add some extra space on every sprite item.
+Please, keep in mind, if you are adding extra padding around the sprite item, you will also need to tell Compass to add some extra space on every sprite item.
 Just past the varible `$spacing: XXpx`

     $sprites:        sprite-map("icons/*.png", $spacing: 10px)
     $sprites_retina: sprite-map("icons-sprites/*.png", $spacing: 20px)